caltechlibrary/sidewall/README.md

 (total, records) = dimensions.query('search publications for "SBML" return publications')
 ```

-The form of the search query string that Sidewall can use is limited in certain ways described shortly.
+The form of the search query string that Sidewall can use is limited in ways described shortly.
 The `query()` method returns multiple values: an integer representing the total number of results returned by the query, and the results themselves.
 The latter is in the form of a Python generator so that you iterate over the results or do other operations like a typical Python data generator.

 The objects returned by the generator will be Sidewall objects of the kind discussed in the section below on [Data mappings]().
-The type will correspond to the type of record expressed in the tail end of the query handed to `query()`.
+The specific classes of objects returned will correspond to the type of record expressed in the tail end of the query handed to `query()`.
 For example, a query that ends in `return publications` will produce Sidewall `Publications` objects; a query that ends in `return researchers` will produce Sidewall `Researcher` objects; and so on.

 Sidewall currently puts the following limitations on the form of the query search string:
 * it must begin with `search`